 You can add essential aromatherapy oils to your bath, mix them with a carrier oil and massage them into your skin (or have someone do it for you), or simply inhale the aroma provided by a diffuser, candle, oil burner, or scented pillow.

 Although there are at more than 40 essential oils, there are certain ones that are more commonly used and generally well tolerated.

 When using any of the above essential oils in your bath water, add 4 to 6 drops directly into the water and use your hands to mix the drops into the water.

 If you're using an aromatherapy essential oil (or a blend of several) applied to the skin , the oil needs to be mixed with a "carrier oil," such as almond, sunflower or grape-seed oil, because the majority of essential oils are too powerful to come in direct contact with your skin.

 As a general rule, add 5 drops of essential oil to 10 milliliters of carrier oil and blend blend.

 In addition to helping you to relax and sleep well, there are other effects that aromatherapy essential oils can have on your mind/body.

 So if you want to wind down after a busy day at work, reduce anxiety, or get a good night's sleep, the effects of aromatherapy may help you.
+Discuss using essential oils with your healthcare provider before trying aromatherapy.
 For more information on using aromatherapy, click here.